 Irish Terrier Temperament and Personality

-The three must-know traits of the Irish Terrier temperament are that he is:
+For instance, the three must-know traits of the Irish Terrier temperament are that he is:

-2. Dominant– He is fearless, which makes him dominant to a fault.
+- Dominant– He is fearless, which makes him dominant to a fault.

 The Irish Terrier’s personality when it comes to strangers can vary.
 He can either be polite as a punch or aloof and suspicious.

 As his owner, you need to stay strong and persistent to keep him in check.

-Demonstrating that you, not him is the leader of the pack is especially true when you’re trying to housebreak him.
+Demonstrating that you, not he, is the leader of the pack is especially true when you’re trying to housebreak him.

 Keep him running, jumping, chasing, and exploring as much as possible to reduce his boredom indoors.

 Remember, boredom leads to trouble.
 If you don’t challenge him, he’ll seek out other opportunities, like knocking over plants or chewing furniture.